syKevinPeng/game_sale_analysis/README.md

 **Datasets**
 "vgsales-12-4-2019.csv" is a kaggle dataset with around 50000 records of game sales collected in 2019.
-There are missing values in the column "Global_Sales", since this column is the predicted value for our model training, we load another dataset "video_games.csv" to fill in these values as many as possbile and drop the rest N/A values.
+There are missing values in the column "Global_Sales", since this column is the predicted value for our model training, we load another dataset "video_games.csv" to fill in these values as many as possible and drop the rest N/A values.

 "video_games.csv" is a dataset of Steam game sales, we load it from [Github](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-07-30).